avo-hq/docs.avohq.io/docs/3.0/custom-asset-pipeline.md

 ### Sprockets and Propshaft

-Create `avo.custom.js` and `avo.custom.css` inside `app/assets/javascripts` and `app/assets/stylesheets` with the desired scripts and styles.
+Create `avo.custom.js` to the `app/javascripts` directory and `avo.custom.css` to `app/assets/stylesheets` with the desired scripts and styles.
 Then add them to Avo using the `_pre_head.html.erb` partial (`rails generate avo:eject --partial :pre_head`).

 ```erb